-Each year the communities of the American Indians, Alaska Natives and Native Hawaiians:
+Each year the communities of the American Indians, Alaska Native, and Native Hawaiians:

-- Encourage Native people to get educated and to learn more about HIV/AIDS and its impact on their community.
+- Encourage Native people to get educated, learn more about HIV/AIDS, and its impact on their community.

-- Work together to encourage testing options and HIV counseling in Native communities.
+- Work together to promote testing options and HIV counseling in Native communities.

-- Help decrease the stigma associated with HIV/AIDS.
+- Help eliminate the stigma associated with HIV/AIDS.

 Use #NativeHIVAIDSAwarnessDay to post on social media.